-The prescribed area is a 30 m strip of land. measured perpendicularly on each side from the centreline of pipe(s).
-Regulations require that within this area activities causing. or that might cause, a ground disturbance cannot occur without written consent from the pipeline company.
+The prescribed area is a 30-m strip of land. measured perpendicularly on each side from the centreline of pipe(s).
+Regulations require that within this area, activities that cause or might cause, a ground disturbance cannot occur without written consent from the pipeline company.
 If written consent for the activity is granted, you must then make a locate request to confirm the location of the pipeline and any other underground utilities.
 All planned construction activities on, along. under or across the pipeline must also receive approval from Enbridge and a locate request. before going ahead.
-Written consent from Enbridge is also required for vehicle or mobile equipment crossings within the ROW.
+Written consent from Enbridge is also required for vehicle or mobile equipment crossings within or traveling along the ROW.